drone/tutorials/content/golang/docker/publish-images-multi-arch.md

 And then our `Dockerfile`:

 {{<highlight text "linenos=table,hl_lines=2">}}
-# We use the default AMD64 version of Alpine.
+# We use the AMD64 version of Alpine.
-FROM alpine
+FROM amd64/alpine

 WORKDIR /app